BA in Digital Film: Production Emphasis

 Apply Now

-1. COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
-Accordingly, data shown is effective Sept.
-2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Producers and Directors, retrieved on May 3, 2024.
+1. COVID-19 has adversely affected the global economy and data from 2020 to 2023 may be atypical compared to prior years.
+Accordingly, data shown is effective August 2025, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Producers and Directors, retrieved Sept.
+5, 2025.

-2. The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Producers and Directors as of May 2023, retrieved on April 24, 2024.
+2. The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Producers and Directors as of May 2024, retrieved July 21, 2025.
 Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
 BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
 It does not reflect the earnings of GCU graduates as producers and directors, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
+It is very unlikely that a median salary will reflect an entry-level salary.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
 Grand Canyon University can make no guarantees on individual graduates’ salaries.
 Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

-4. The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Film and Video Editors and Camera Operators as of May 2023, retrieved on April 24, 2024.
+3. The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Film and Video Editors and Camera Operators as of May 2024, retrieved July 21, 2025.
 Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
 BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
 It does not reflect the earnings of GCU graduates as film and video editors and camera operators, nor does it reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
+It is very unlikely that a median salary will reflect an entry-level salary.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
 Grand Canyon University can make no guarantees on individual graduates’ salaries.
 Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 We're here to help.